 “Program-Specific Awards” – If any of the financial aid included in this letter is being given for a specific major or other activity or program, the name of the program will be listed here.
 Many of these awards require auditions or competitions so these will generally not be available to other students.

 We try really hard not to make mistakes, but we have the extra step of having you verify your redacted letter just in case.
-If you see something we missed, click “Send Back” instead of approving the letter, and send us an email at [email protected] letting us know what we missed.
+If you see something we missed, click “Send Back” instead of approving the letter, and type in the response box letting us know what we missed.